alin-corodescu/LoanTracker/LoanSplitter/README.md

 # Code structure

 ## State entities

 - Immutable

 ## Events

 - Applying an event to a state can generate maybe events.
 - Maybe events are events that are processed by the system under conditions defined by their factory method.
 - Maybe

 # Domain flow

 A loan is created.
 With each event, a new state is created.
 A loan payment

+# Bill

+Total amount.
+Itemized.

+# Transaction
+To pay a bill?
+To receive salary?